No. 21 Loyola holds on to beat Southern Illinois 60-52

 The Salukis missed their next 10 shots as Loyola scored 12 straight in a 17-2 run.

+Kennedy came off the bench to score the first eight points in that run.
 Layups by Krutwig and Keith Clemons put the Ramblers on top by three before Jones made one of his own to end SIU’s drought.
 Clemons then hit a 3-pointer and Lucas Williamson scored on a fast-break layup to stretch the lead to 22-16 with about five minutes left in the half.

+“They came out ready to play,” Kennedy said.
+“Our first two, three minutes weren’t good.
+I just knew I could come off the bench and provide a spark.”

 BIG PICTURE